 The reporting process for preparing the XML files comprises the following steps.
 These files are generated automatically by completing the web-forms or can be generated directly from Member State databases:

 Step 1.
-As a preliminary step, MS are requested to submit to CDR updated 4geo.xml files (when necessary) by 30 May 2018, in order to generate the MRU codes/names.
+As a preliminary step, MS are requested to submit to CDR updated 4geo.xml files (when necessary), in order to generate the MRU codes/names.
 This will allow the codes to be inserted into the reporting tools (web-forms and Access database).

 Step 2.
-Once the reporting exercise starts (July 2018) MS should first complete ‘ART9_GES’ schema, with a general description of the determination of GES at the descriptor and/or criterion level.
+Once the reporting exercise starts MS should first complete ‘ART9_GES’ schema, with a general description of the determination of GES at the descriptor and/or criterion level.

 Step 3.
 MS should then complete the ‘Indicators’ schema, to provide the basic information for all the assessments that have been performed.
-This generates the indicator codes for use in the other schemas (ART8_GES, ART8_ESA, ART10_Targets).
+Afterwards, the indicator codes will be used within the other schemas (ART8_GES, ART8_ESA, ART10_Targets).

 Step 4.
 Then the ‘ART10_Targets’ schema should be addressed, with a general description of Targets, links to associated indicators and information on progress made.
 This will also generate the set of target codes to be referred to in the ART8_GES schema.